crgimenes/gotty/README.md

+This is a highly modified version of gotty maintained for use in the Brazilian golang study group.

+Please consider using the version https://github.com/sorenisanerd/gotty

 # ![](https://raw.githubusercontent.com/sorenisanerd/gotty/master/resources/favicon.ico) GoTTY - Share your terminal as a web application
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-57-orange.svg?style=flat-square)](#contributors-)